 “I have worked for several years with both Helen Byrne and Josephine Lynch.
 While I haven’t experienced their trainings directly, I have had supervisees working with them as well as my personal experience as colleagues.
 They do top notch work, holding both the didactic aspects and, more importantly, encouraging folks to bring all of themselves to the work.
 Great to have them both as friends and colleagues” Pam Erdmann, M. Ed., Senior Teacher Trainer and Supervisor at the Center for Mindfulness, University of Massachusetts and Visiting Teacher to Bangor University’s Centre for Mindfulness Research & Practice since 2003.

 “Josephine and Helen have engaged in developing their skills for a decade and with teachers who themselves trained with the originators of modern day mindfulness such as Jon Kabat-Zin and Mark Williams.
 As all good trainers do, they continue to engage in learning and development for their personal and teaching practices.
 As a result the integrity and skill of what they offer shines through their training.
 People training with them can feel confident that they will become part of an informed, ethical, professional team working around the world to share mindfulness.”
-Sarah Silverton (now a freelance mindfulness teacher and trainer, Sarah was a senior teacher in the CFMRP at Bangor University from 2008 until this year.)
+Sarah Silverton M.Ed., now an independent mindfulness teacher and trainer, Sarah was a senior teacher in the CFMRP at Bangor University from 2008 until 2017.